IronhandedLayman/OnHomeRow/README.md

 - Ep.
 17: Thu 3 Mar 2022: IHASM: GROWING A TREE
 - Ep.
 18: Sun 6 Mar 2022: IHASM: Finish the AST and worked on building a binary
 - Ep.
 19: Mon 7 Mar 2022: Functional Turing Complete
+- Ep.
+20: Tue 8 Mar 2022: Adding LEG architecture to IHASM
+- Ep.
+21: Wed 9 Mar 2022: Stacked Turing Complete

 ## Time of the stream:
 Every stream will be at 10:05pm EST unless otherwise scheduled or indicated.
 Every stream will last an hour unless the topic takes me over.

-## Future Schedule

-- Ep.
-20: Tue 8 Mar 2022: Adding LEG architecture to IHASM
-- Ep.
-21: Wed 9 Mar 2022: LeetCode in Turing Complete
-- Ep.
-22: Thu 10 Mar 2022: Building larger code in Turing Complete

 Stay tuned for a new third project!